-- i.
-Initial Concept Proposal.
-The proposal package must include all information listed below, utilizing the "Initial Concept Proposal" template 10 found on the EMC's website, 10 by Wednesday, September 14, 2022 at 5:00 pm PDT.
-Any documents submitted separately will not be accepted or considered.
-Proposals will NOT be accepted by fax machine or hard copy.

-- a.
-Date Submitted

-- b.
-Project Title

-- c.
-Project # (leave blank; to be assigned by EMC)

-- d.
-Principal Investigator(s) (PI)

 - e.
-Affiliation(s) of PI(s) and Address(es)

-- f.
-Applying Organization

-- g.
-Primary Contact Phone Number(s)

-- h.
-Primary Email Contact(s) of PI(s)

-- i.
-Name(s) and Affiliation(s) of Collaborator(s)
+Affiliation(s) of PI(s) and Address(es) - f.
+Applying Organization - g.
+Primary Contact Phone Number(s) - h.
+Primary Email Contact(s) of PI(s) - i.
+Name(s) and Affiliation(s) of Collaborator(s) - j.

-- j.
 Project Description.
-In not more than 2.000 words, provide a problem statement, research question, description of methods, including analysis and interpretation, and identified monitoring location(s).
-Include:

-- i) Project Duration (Years/Months)

-- ii) Background and Justification

-- iii) Objectives and Scope

-- iv) Research Methods.
-Describe the methods for collecting, analyzing, and interpreting the data.

-- v) Scientific Uncertainty and Geographic Application.
-Please consult section 4.4 of the EMC's Strategic Plan13 for further information.
+In not more than 2,000 words, provide a problem statement, research question, description of methods, including analysis and interpretation, and identified monitoring location(s).
+Include: - i) Project Duration (Years/Months) - ii) Background and Justification - iii) Objectives and Scope - iv) Research Methods.
+Describe the methods for collecting, analyzing, and interpreting the data. - v) Scientific Uncertainty and Geographic Application.
+Please consult Section 3.1 of the EMC's Strategic Plan12 for further information.
 Indicate the specific geographic locations, counties, or regions of the state to which this project may have benefits; if benefits are anticipated to apply across the state, indicate "Statewide".
 If the benefits are also anticipated to occur outside of the state, please explain.

-- vi) Collaborations and Project Feasibility.
+Projects may occur on sites under any kind of land ownership. - vi) Collaborations and Project Feasibility. - k.

-- k.
 Critical Question Theme and Forest Practice Rules or Regulations Addressed.
-Please identify the Critical Questions by number and letter

-10 https://bof.fire.ca.gov/media/9176/concept-proposal-template-6419-ada.pdf
+Please identify the Critical Questions by number and letter (as identified in the EMC's Research Themes and Critical Monitoring Questions13), and the associated regulations by number.
+Please also describe how your project will address these questions and the efficacy of each regulation. - Requested Funding.
+Please provide the total amount of funding requested from the EMC, broken down by year of expenditure (by FY, i.e., from July 1 through June 30 of each year), with a brief justification of costs not to exceed 200 words.

+12 https://bof.fire.ca.gov/media/9122/2018-emc-strategic-plan-ada.pdf